ishuar/zero-to-hero-devops-roadmap/README.md

 </div>

 ---
+> [!WARNING]
->> **IMPORTANT:** [Progress of the content](#roadmap-structure) :white_check_mark: means completed, :x: means not started yet and :construction: means work in progress.
+> [Progress of the content](#roadmap-structure) :white_check_mark: means completed, :x: means not started yet and :construction: means work in progress.
 ---

 # Introduction

-Welcome to the Zero to Hero DevOps Roadmap Repository – your guide to kickstarting and advancing your career in DevOps!
+Welcome to the Zero to Hero DevOps Roadmap Repository – your guide to kick starting and advancing your career in DevOps!
 Whether you're a beginner or seeking to level up your skills, this repository is designed to provide a structured path for your DevOps journey.

 "_There is an infinite number of resources available for DevOps.
 This repository is an effort to consolidate all the resources in a single location and maintain a systematic structure to provide a head start for aspiring DevOps professionals._"